KamandShayegan/KamandShayegan/README.md

  - I am a Master's Student of Computer Science and Engineering at UniOulu.
  - I have nearly 3+ years of professional development experience.
- - I am great at spotting weak points and problematic concepts, and I can confidently say that I am good at teamwork.
+ - I am great at spotting weak points, and I can confidently say that I am good at teamwork.
- - Brainstorming and problem-solving are my jam.
+ - Brainstorming and problem-solving are my strengths.
  - Also, 🏃‍♀️ Running keeps me grounded, so let's go for a run! ;)

 ### 📫 How to reach me: